A Gersten complex on real schemes: Main results of the paper

 \item (absolute purity) Let $i:Z\to X$ be a closed immersion between regular schemes of pure codimension $c$, and denote by $N$ the normal bundle of $i$.
-Then for any locally constant constructible sheaf $\mathcal{F}$ on $X_r$ there is a canonical isomorphism in $D(Z_r)$
+Then for any locally constant constructible sheaf $\mathcal{F}$ on $X_r$ there is an isomorphism in $D(Z_r)$